-The Distortion Box is a module with 3 different distortion types, Clip, Overdrive, and Crunch introducing different types of harmonic distortion and frequencies for mild or extreme effects.
-It also features a High Pass and Low pass filter at the end to tame those extreme low or high frequencies.
+The Distortion Box is a module with 3 different distortion types: Clip, Overdrive, and Crunch.
+These introduce different types of harmonic distortion and frequencies for mild or extreme effects.

 - Clip – Controls the amount of gain applied to the signal.
 You can choose from Soft, Hard, Fold.